OpenFn/docs/docs/about-lightning.md

 OpenFn specialises in integration tooling for the health and humanitarian sector.
 This means that behind every piece of data which comes in through a request lies a person in need of critical services.
+This is why Lightning focusses on:

 Accountability: